qahsishaq/Bio-malhub-project/README.md

  This is a project to showcase  little, out of a lot, that I acquired  from the Front-end Course offered by this outstanding institution, MALHUB.

                                 Let's get down to business!
 I watched a couple of YouTube videos, which served has a guide while building this project.
-The synchronization of Javascript concepts, styling of HTML with CSS, is what this small project is all about.
+This small project is all about synchronizing JavaScript concepts and styling HTML with CSS.
 Surely, there must be bugs and a better approach to making a tech-quiz-evaluation app.
 I hope to get better and better everyday by honing my Front-end skills, all thanks to Malhub.